 Financial integration requires at least a direct or indirect majority of the voting rights of the controlling entity in the controlled company.

 Only European stock corporations (societas Europaea), stock corporations, partnerships limited by shares and, subject to certain requirements, other corporations (particularly GmbH) established in an EU/EEA member state whose place of management and control is in Germany qualify as potential group subsidiaries.
 Due to the transparency of a partnership for CIT purposes, the partnership’s income is attributed to its partners and taxed in their hands.
 Therefore, for a partnership, corporate income is effectively consolidated.

 CIT and trade tax consolidation require only the financial integration from the beginning of the fiscal year and a signed profit and loss pooling agreement between the group member and the group leader.
 This agreement is subject to various formal requirements and must actually be performed.
 Further, the agreement is enforceable by creditors (e.g. to force the group leader to transfer funds to a group member to cover its losses).

 The group leader can be any individual, corporation or partnership engaged in a commercial enterprise with a PE in Germany.
 However, the shares in the controlled subsidiary have to be allocated to the German PE for the tax group to be recognized.

-Losses sustained by group members after the effective date of consolidation are attributed to the group leader for trade and corporate income tax purposes.
-Pre-consolidation corporate income tax and trade tax losses are not affected by the consolidation and remain within the group member for use after the tax consolidation is terminated (e.g. by termination of the profit and loss assumption agreement).
+Losses sustained by group members after the effective date of consolidation are attributed to the group leader for trade tax and CIT purposes.
+Pre-consolidation CIT and trade tax losses are not affected by the consolidation and remain within the group member for use after the tax consolidation is terminated (e.g. by termination of the profit and loss assumption agreement).

 For VAT purposes, the tax consolidation automatically becomes effective when these requirements are met.